OpenChain-Project/Reference-Material/Adoption-Preparation/Model-Provisions/openchain-standards-model-provisions.0.6.md

 # Production Status

+## On-Hold - No further work to be taken here

+Concerns have been raised regarding some of the approaches taken here and we will pause this activity until they have been addressed.

+## Historical Overview

+This document is a draft thinking tool for discussions around the use of OpenChain ISO/IEC 5230 or OpenChain ISO/IEC DIS 18974 or more generically open source in procurement discussions.

-This document is NOT intended for use at this time.
-It is currently being drafted as a PROPOSAL by the OpenChain Project community.
-Please track our open issues on GitHub to help develop the document.
+This document is NOT intended for use.
+It is a PROPOSAL for reference material by the OpenChain Project community.

+Please track our open issues on GitHub if you want to contribute to this discussion.
 Submit ideas as comments to issues or open new issues.

 # Introduction and Intent